TMElyralab/MuseTalk/README.md

 We're excited to unveil MuseTalk 1.5.
 This version **(1)** integrates training with perceptual loss, GAN loss, and sync loss, significantly boosting its overall performance. **(2)** We've implemented a two-stage training strategy and a spatio-temporal data sampling approach to strike a balance between visual quality and lip-sync accuracy.
 Learn more details [here](https://arxiv.org/abs/2410.10122).
-The inference code and model weights of MuseTalk 1.5 are now available, with the training code set to be released soon.
+**The inference codes, training codes and model weights of MuseTalk 1.5 are all available now!** 🚀
-Stay tuned! 🚀

 # Overview
 `MuseTalk` is a real-time high quality audio-driven lip-syncing model trained in the latent space of `ft-mse-vae`, which